uncbiag/easyreg/README.md

 6) Pretrained learning-based mermaid registration on OAI (vSVF, RDMM)
 7) A training demo for joint affine and vSVF registration on sub-OAI dataset (3 pairs)
 8) A training demo for VoxelMorph like registration framework (cvpr and miccai version)
-9) A training demo for [Brainstorm](https://arxiv.org/abs/1902.09383) like data-augmentation framework

 \* For 2D demo (vSVF, LDDMM, RDMM) on synthetic data, please refers to [mermaid](https://mermaid.readthedocs.io/en/latest/notes/rdmm_example.html)<br/>
 ** Thanks Dr. RaúlSan José Estépar for providing the lung data